 Besides taking at least a dozen photos for the ‘gram, there are plenty of other activities to enjoy at the Lake.
 Rent a paddleboard, kayak, or canoe, or take a guided boat tour.

-There are also hiking trails, including a route to Marymere Falls or The Moments in Time Nature Trail.
+There are also hiking trails in this area of the park, including a route to Marymere Falls or The Moments in Time Nature Trail.

-Day 2 – Watefalls, Hot Springs & Hoh Rainforest
+Day 2 – Waterfalls, Hot Springs & Hoh Rainforest

 Sol Duc Falls & Hot Springs

-The resort is family-friendly and includes changing rooms, restaurants, cabins, and lodge rooms if you’d like to stop for the night.
+The Sol Duc Hot Springs is family-friendly and includes changing rooms, restaurants, cabins, and lodge rooms if you’d like to stop for the night.